 All staff training for safeguarding is up to date and regularly updated in line with Government Guidelines.
 Records of staff training are held in the school office.

-Home Office Prevent Training updates for all staff, including Non Teaching Staff took place in May 2017.
+Home Office Prevent Training updates for all staff, including Non Teaching Staff and Governors takes place annually.
+This is updated as part of our annual Whole school safeguarding training.

 We have 2 members of staff and 2 governors trained in Safer Recruitment.

-Mrs Lucy Owen is our Safeguarding Governor and can be contacted via the school office.
+Mrs Kite is our Safeguarding Governor and can be contacted via the school office.

-Lucy has 2 children at our school.
+Mrs Kite has a child at our school.
 She is a Foundation Governor appointed by the Church.
-Lucy works as a teaching assistant in a local primary School and regularly attends in house and external agency training relevant to her safeguarding role.
+Mrs Kite is a trained Probation officer and regularly attends in house and external agency training relevant to her safeguarding role in our school and also attends specialist training as part of her professional CPD.

 It is our school policy that at least one member of each interview panel has undergone Safer Recruitment Training.
 St Philip's is a "SAFE" school.
 We follow best practice guidelines for advertising, short-listing, reference requests, interviewing, offers of employment and Induction.